jonnor/machinehearing/AppliedMlDays2022/notes.md

 ## Edge Learning Anomaly Detection

+Representation learning using Convolutional Neural Network Generic for all devices

 Needs to be efficient and robust kNN
 ESP32 modules exist with 8MB PSRAM

-8e6/(43200)
-185 bytes per 1 minute

 Spectrogram 128ms 30b with compression around 3000 bytes
 >>> 43200*3000/1e6
 129.6 MB

-Doable with vector embeddings.
-32-128 bytes wide
+8e6/(43200)
+185 bytes per 1 minute

 Can be read in around 1 second.
 Up to 16 MB/sec EasyDMA read rate